Axway/streams-open-docs/content/en/docs/install/backup-recovery.md

 ## Kafka

 The procedures for the Kafka cluster is environment agnostic, however SLA/OLA and RPO/RTO will depend on your Cloud Provider.
-As we recommend to manage Kafka outside kubernetes, the following procedures has been tested with MSK on AWS but can be used on any Kafka installation
+As we recommend to manage Kafka outside kubernetes, the following procedures has been tested with MSK on AWS but could be used on any Kafka installation

-It uses [MirrorMaker 2](https://cwiki.apache.org/confluence/display/KAFKA/KIP-382%3A+MirrorMaker+2.0) to mirror the cluster data & configuration to another Kafka cluster.
+It uses [MirrorMaker 2](https://cwiki.apache.org/confluence/display/KAFKA/KIP-382%3A+MirrorMaker+2.0) to mirror the cluster data and the configuration to another Kafka cluster.

 ### Backup procedure